michijs/michijs/README.md

     formAssociated --> didConstruct
 ```

+Callbacks can be called at almost any point of the lifecycle

 ## How this works?
 ### The problem with stores - the traditional approach
 Libraries traditional approach is usually based on stores.